 Winning new customers is essential for growing a small business, but if you operate in a market that is very competitive, you’ll want to invest some of your marketing spend on customer retention strategies that strengthen customer loyalty (such as publishing specialized newsletters or offering loyalty rewards based on various levels of spending)

 Email has been around forever and still has a nice reach for any audience.
 A collection of helpful stats by Social Media Today describes how with every $1 spent on email, businesses can expect a possible $38 in revenue.
-Although not as prevalent as social and organic web traffic, you’ll want to invest a system that encourages your audience to open to their inbox to help lead them to where you need them to go.
+Although not as prevalent as social and organic web traffic, you’ll want to invest in a system that encourages your audience to open their inbox to help lead them to where you need them to go.

 SEO and keyword research has been a baseline for marketing and engagement in the past decade, as people use search engines on a daily basis.
 It has one of the highest perceptions for return on investment in a poll of marketing leaders.
 Push for developing meaningful and more intentional content, whether it be an e-book, blog post, or infographic, to show that you can stay relevant in a crowded marketplace.